-Starting with the goals, clearly, the focus here is your CRM system goals, but do not forget to ensure these relate and compliment your business goals.
-For example, if the business objective is to have ‘market-leading customer service‘ and CRM is focusing on ‘acquiring increased good quality leads’, there is a misalignment.
-OK, you may well get new leads indirectly however it is probably not the most effective way to leverage CRM to achieve business goals.
+Starting with the goals, clearly, the focus here is your CRM system goals, but do not forget to ensure these relate to and compliment your business goals.
+For example, if the business objective is to offer ‘market-leading customer service‘ and CRM is focusing on ‘acquiring increased good quality leads’, there is a misalignment.

-Goals are the aspirations of the CRM system, they set a direction, by understanding (and documenting) your goal ensures your project stays on track, requirements are prioritised correctly, and your project team has clarity on what is trying to be achieved and why.
+Goals are the aspirations of the CRM system, they set the direction.
+By understanding (and documenting) your goals you can ensure your project stays on track, requirements are prioritised correctly, and your project team has clarity on what is trying to be achieved and why.

 Some examples of CRM goals are: